kdklearns/spring-boot/README.md

 # Spring Boot

-Hi, this repository is a compilation of my notes as I learn spring boot from the ground up.
+This repository is a compilation of my notes as I learn spring boot

 ## Layout

-At the top layer are the main modules, which are further divided into sub-topics. <br>
+At the top layer are the learning resources, which are further sub-divided into the learning structure followed